paceval/paceval/README.md

     includes the executables<br>
     - paceval. demo application “calculation” (folder "AppCalculation")<br>
     - 6 paceval examples (folder "example1" to "example6")<br>
-    - example6 is our artificial intelligence example with the identification of handwritten numbers<br>
-      with a transparent (human readable) neural network, see paceval_CNN_functionStringforNumber_0.txt
+    - example6 is our artificial intelligence example with the identification of handwritten numbers with a transparent (human readable) neural network, see paceval_CNN_functionStringforNumber_0.txt
     <br>for <br>
     - Windows 64bit (including paceval_server)<br>
     - Windows 32bit<br>